 \section{Rotational Rectification Network (R2N)}

-We describe the rotational rectification network (R2N) and how we fit it into a general pedestrian detector to achieve rotation-robust detection.
-The R2N takes two inputs: (1) the input image and (2) an intermediate feature map from an intermediate layer of the detection network, then it outputs a warped image feature where the global rotation has been removed.
-In essence, we transform a complex task of arbitrary-oriented pedestrian detection to a much easier task of upright pedestrian detection.
+Here we describe the rotational rectification network (R2N) and how we fit it into a general pedestrian detector to achieve rotation-robust detection.
+The R2N takes two inputs: (1) the input image, and (2) a feature map from an intermediate layer of the detection network.
+Next, it outputs a warped image feature where the global rotation is removed.
+This process transforms a complex task of arbitrary-oriented pedestrian detection into an easier task of upright pedestrian detection.
 The overall architecture is shown in Figure \ref{fig:main}.
 The R2N is composed of a rotation estimation module and a spatial transformer.
 We use the estimation of rotation $\theta$ from the rotation estimation module to construct a $2 \times 3$ transformation (rotation) matrix $M$.

 The transformation matrix $M$ is then passed to the spatial transformer to warp the input feature map.
 This warping removes the effect of global rotation distortion present in the image features prior to detection.
-Note that in our paradigm, the spatial transformer is used only for image warping.
-The warp parameters are provided by our specific localization net\footnote{Please refer to \cite{Jaderberg2015} for more details about the spatial transformer and definition of localization net.}-- the rotation estimation module -- which is designed for increasing robustness to image rotation.
+In our paradigm, the spatial transformer is used only for image warping.
+The warp parameters are provided by our specific localization net\footnote{Please refer to \cite{Jaderberg2015} for more details about the spatial transformer and definition of localization net.}, the rotation estimation module, which is designed for increasing robustness to image rotation.

-We emphasize here again, that the R2N is a separate module, independent of the pedestrian detector.
+We emphasize, again, that the R2N is a separate module, independent of the pedestrian detector.
 It can work as a plugin and be inserted into an intermediate layer in many CNN-based pedestrian detectors to achieve rotation-invariant detection.
 In practice, we usually insert the R2N module into the feature extraction part of the network (e.g., after the pool3 layer of the VGG part).
-The R2N can enable the final layer of pedestrian detector to yield the tight rotated bounding boxes based on the estimated rotation $\theta$.
+The R2N can enable the final layer of the pedestrian detector to yield the tight rotated bounding boxes based on the estimated rotation, $\theta$.